 The remaining parameters are calibrated internally to match targeted moments in the data, which are reported in Table 3 along with their model counterparts.
-All moments are jointly determined, but some parameters have a larger effect on specific moments (e.g., Andrews et al. (2017)).
+All moments are jointly determined, but some parameters have a larger effect on specific moments (e.g., Andrews et al., 2017).

 Preferences.
-We calibrate the discount factor β to match the average wealth to income ratio of 4.5 for the bottom 90% of households in the economy (SCF).15 We choose the preference for housing α to match the average rent to income ratio of 0.20 (decennial Census data, Davis & Ortalo-Magne, 2011).
-The utility cost of default d is chosen to match the average default rate of 1% on U.S. mortgages in a recent sample of foreclosures which includes the Great Recession (RealtyTrac).
+We calibrate the discount factor β to match the average wealth to income ratio of 4.5 for the bottom 90% of households in the economy (SCF).
+We choose the preference for housing α to match the average rent to income ratio of 0.20 (decennial Census data, Davis & Ortalo-Magne, 2011).
+The utility cost of default d is chosen to match the average default rate of 2% on U.S. mortgages in a recent sample of foreclosures which includes the Great Recession (RealtyTrac).

 We calibrate the CES parameter ε , which governs the elasticity of substitution between consumption and housing, to match the treatment effect measured in Section 3.
 The response of Black borrowers to a change in LTV limits in high-opportunity areas is determined both by area- and group-dependent parameters and by households' willingness to substitute between consumption and housing.
-A higher ε implies that more financially-constrained Black households are willing to sacrifice some consumption to live in highopportunity areas when the LTV limit is higher.
+A higher ε implies that more financially-constrained Black households are willing to sacrifice some consumption to live in high-opportunity areas when the LTV looser is higher.
 They buy a house at a higher price than in low-opportunity areas either immediately, or they anticipate buying in the future, after having accumulated enough savings thanks to receiving a higher income.
-Conversely, when the LTV limit is lower as in the data, a higher ε makes living in that area less valuable, which leads to a larger decrease in the share of Black households.
+Conversely, when the LTV limit is tighter, a higher ε makes living in that area less valuable, leading to a larger decrease in the share of Black households.
 The value that we obtain corresponds to an elasticity of substitution between consumption and housing that is close to standard estimates (for instance, 1.25 in Piazzesi et al. (2007)).

 Housing Areas: We normalize the spatial income shifter μ^L in low-opportunity areas to zero, and we choose the shifter in high-opportunity areas μ^H to match the ratio of average income between the two area types.
 In spatial equilibrium, the higher income distribution in high-opportunity areas results both from skill sorting, with higher income households choosing to live in more expensive areas, and from the residual income boost in those areas created by the spatial income shifter.
-High-opportunity areas deliver an average income boost of 28% relative to low-opportunity areas, resulting in a total income difference of 70% that matches the data (income reported in HMDA across high- and low-opportunity areas).
-This approach explicitly accounts for the fact that part of the income differences across areas are attributable to selection, rather than causal treatment effects.
+Our estimates imply that high-opportunity areas deliver an average income boost of 28%, in line with quasi-experimental evidence in the literature (e.g.